 St. John is the smallest of the three major U.S. Virgin Islands and is located 80 miles from Puerto Rico in the eastern Caribbean Sea.
 It is a mere 9 miles long and 5 miles wide, with a stunning coastline and a special National Park.
 It’s a small package loaded with dynamic beauty.

 St. John is somewhat exclusive – there are only two major resorts, with many visitors staying at a rental villa.
+But don’t worry, there are still plenty of places to stay in St. John.
 It is accessible only by boat and ferry from nearby St. Thomas.
 Or by private yacht.
 The island has been referred to as the “Beverly Hills of the Caribbean.”
 It’s a paradise vacation that can be affordable to all.
 Cruz Bay is St. John’s major city and where the ships and ferries come to dock.
 The wharf is surrounded by shops and restaurants, as well as a casino.

 Indigenous tribes have occupied St. John since 700 BC.
 Christopher Columbus discovered the island, and both England and the Danes became excited about the profit possibilities surrounding its sugar canes.
 The two countries spend years disputing ownership of St. John.
 By 1728, the Danes established permanent settlements and plantations.
 The small island was home to 109 thriving cotton and sugar plantations.